Olympic & Paralympic Disciplines Para-Equestrian Dressage

 Natasha has been surrounded by horses all her life and began riding at her local RDA (South Bucks).
-After watching the Paralympic Games on TV in 2000 she announced to her parents that that was what she wanted to do.
+After watching the Paralympic Games on TV in 2000, she announced to her parents that that was what she wanted to do.
 Natasha achieved her goal in 2012, when she competed at the London Paralympic Games, winning double individual gold (grade II).

-Natasha made her senior Championship debut in 2011, when she represented Great Britain at the European Championships.
+Natasha made her senior Championship debut in 2011, when she represented Great Britain as an individual at the European Championships.
 After producing two great tests, Natasha returned with two individual gold medals.
 2012 saw Natasha repeat her 2011 success, winnning two Individual gold medals in the Grade II at the London 2012 Paralympic Games; she was awarded an MBE at the end of that year in the 2012 New Year Honours list.

 Natasha has transverse myelitis (inflammation of a section across the spine), which she contracted when she was 14 months old and the nerve damage is permanent, leaving Natasha with a severe weakness and the inability to feel her legs.